jlesage/docker-firefox/README.md

 > Certificate files are monitored, and relevant services are restarted when
 > changes are detected.

+> [!NOTE]
+> When the container generates its own self-signed certificate, the Common Name
+> (CN) and Subject Alternative Name (SAN) are set to the container's hostname.
+> To specify the hostname, use the `--hostname` parameter when creating the
+> container with `docker run`.

 ### VNC Password

 To restrict access to your application, set a password using one of two methods: